prometheusresearch/rios.conversion/README.rst

   Converts a RIOS Instrument, Form, and CalculationSet to the REDCap Data Dictionary format.

-- qualtrics_to_rios

-  Converts a Qualtrics data dictionary to the RIOS Instrument and Form format.

-- rios_to_qualtrics

-  Converts a RIOS Instrument, Form, and CalculationSet to the Qualtrics format.

 Import these functions for use::

   >>> from rios.conversion import (